ibm-cloud-docs/Cloudant/api/advanced_replication.md

 must be defined in the replication document.
 This requirement is addressed by a validation function present in the default design document of the replicator database.
 The function validates each document update.
-This validation function also ensures that a non-admin user cannot set a user name property in the `user_ctx` property that does not correspond to the correct user name.
+This validation function also ensures that a non-admin user cannot set a username property in the `user_ctx` property that does not correspond to the correct username.
 The same principle also applies for roles.

 ### Example delegated replication document